-Issue Implications Sign-off Impact on Corporate Priorities This statement makes no changes to the current situations and there are no implications due to the content of the pay policy statement [Head of Service or Manager] Risk Management The risks are reputational if the council fails to publish a Pay Policy Statement [Head of Service or Manager] Financial This statement makes no changes to the current situations and there are no implications due to the content of the pay policy statement [Section 151 Officer & Finance Team] Staffing This statement makes no changes to the current situations and there are no implications due to the content of the pay policy statement [Head of Service] Legal Section 38 (1) of the Localism Act 2011 [Legal Team] Equality Impact Needs Assessment This statement makes no changes to the current situations and there are no implications due to the content of the pay policy statement [Policy & Information Manager] Environmental/Sustainable Development None identified at this time [Head of Service or Manager]
+Issue Implications Sign-off Impact on Corporate Priorities This statement makes no changes to the current situations and there are no implications due to the content of the pay policy statement Dena Smart Head of HR Risk Management The risks are reputational if the council fails to publish a Pay Policy Statement Dena Smart Head of HR Financial There are no direct financial implications arising from publication of the pay policy statement.
+The Council's pay policy reflects its overall strategic and financial priorities.
+[Section 151 Officer & Finance Team] Staffing This statement makes no changes to the current situations and there are no implications due to the content of the pay policy statement Dena Smart Head of HR Legal Section 38 (1) of the Localism Act 2011 [Legal Team] Equality Impact Needs Assessment This statement makes no changes to the current situations and there are no implications due to the content of the pay policy statement [Policy & Information Manager] Environmental/Sustainable Development None identified at this time Dena Smart Head of HR Community Safety None identified at this time Dena Smart Head of HR Human Rights Act None identified at this time Dena Smart Head of HR Procurement None identified at this time Dena Smart

-Community Safety None identified at this time [Head of Service or Manager] Human Rights Act None identified at this time [Head of Service or Manager] Procurement None identified at this time [Head of Service & Section 151 Officer] Asset Management None identified at this time [Head of Service & Manager]
+Head of HR Asset Management None identified at this time Dena Smart Head of HR